ros2/design/articles/ros2_dds_security.md

 This is the default behavior.
 - **Strict mode**: Try to find security files, and if they can't be found, fail to run the context.

-The type of mode desired can be specified by setting the `$ROS_SECURITY_STRATEGY` environment variable to "Enforce" (case-sensitive) for strict mode, and anything else for permissive mode.
+The type of mode desired can be specified by setting the `ROS_SECURITY_STRATEGY` environment variable to "Enforce" (case-sensitive) for strict mode, and anything else for permissive mode.

 ### Support for a master "on/off" switch for all SROS 2 features